orlo/security-page/docs/index.md

 <!--- __Customization:__ You could add more information on your encryption strategy (e.g. algorithm used), but it’s not required. --->

 Encryption in transit: All data sent to, from or between our infrastructure is encrypted in transit via industry best-practices using Transport Layer Security (TLS).

 All our assets such as HTML, CSS and the likes are served over encrypted (TLS 1.1 and 1.2) which are rated "A" by sssllabs, you can see the report here here: https://goo.gl/36EK48.

 When using our web or mobile application all data is encrypted during transit to and from our servers (TLS 1.1 and 1.2) you which is graded "A" by sssllabs, you can see the report here here: https://goo.gl/ZujYmH

+All data is encrypted at rest using the corresponding platform's block device encryption support.

-Password encryption: All passwords are encrypted using battled-proofed encryption algorithms in the database.
+Password encryption: All passwords are stored using industry standard hashing algorithms (currently: bcrypt).

 ## Data retention and removal